• Horizontal Logo

 This course introduces students to the basic elements of woodworking.
 The course includes studying the types, characteristics, properties, and uses of both softwoods and hardwoods.
 Students learn the proper safety techniques for the use of both power tools and hand tools, including various saws, planers, routers, lathes, chisels, rasps, and sanders.
 Students learn the proper sanding and finishing techniques, including the advantages of various finishes such as stains, varnishes, and polyurethanes.
 Students design and create group projects and individual projects throughout the year.

-Note: A studio fee of $175 is required.
+Fee: All equipment and course materials are provided.
+A studio fee of $100 is required.

 • World History II